 The surviving dependents are entitled to death benefits that are two-thirds of the deceased worker’s average weekly earnings at the time of the injury.
 Dependents share that benefit, and the proportions of the shared benefits are determined based on the situation.

 Funeral costs can be covered up to $7,000.

 A workers’ compensation settlement is an agreement between the parties that will resolve your workers’ compensation claim.
 This benefits both the employee and the employer.
 A West Virginia workers’ compensation settlement is usually given in a lump sum.

 A settlement in a workers’ compensation claim is a full and final resolution.
 When a settlement agreement is reached, the worker can no longer bring a claim against the employer or insurer based on that injury.
 Most injured employees will wait to settle a claim until they’ve reached maximum medical improvement, which means the condition is stable and unlikely to become worse.

-A West Virginia workers’ compensation claim must be filed within six months from the date of your injury.
-It can be within three years from the date of diagnosis of an occupational disease or illness, or three years from your last exposure to the hazardous condition that caused your illness.
+The State of West Virginia requires workers’ compensation claims to be filed within six months from the date of the injury.
+It can be within three years from the date of diagnosis of an occupational disease or illness, or three years from the employee's last exposure to the hazardous condition that caused the illness.

-If an employee misses that six-month deadline, he or she might forfeit their right to receive benefits.
+If an employee misses that six-month deadline, they might forfeit their right to receive benefits.

 Start a free online application today to compare workers’ compensation quotes for your small business from leading U.S. insurance carriers.
 Insureon’s licensed agents specialize in insurance for numerous West Virginia businesses.